 It’s no secret that Belgian beer is some of the best.
 What better place to fully embrace the local beer culture than at the Bruges Beer Experience.
 The Bruges Beer Experience is a short walk from the belfry.
 The Experience includes a self-guided tour with a personal iPad.
 Various exhibits feature scannable photos that provide information on various beer topics, including production, history, local beer influence, beer/food pairings, and more.
 The tour also features a multi-sensory experience where you can smell and feel various types of hops used to produce beer.

 At the end of the tour, you can opt into sampling three beers available on tap.
 We chose to do this, and I’m so glad we did!
 After learning about the different types of beer, getting to taste fresh samples was the perfect end to the tour.
-I tried Boon Kriek (lambic) and Arthur’s Legacy Black Coffee (stout), and Jake tried Brugge Tripel (tripel) and La Trappe Quadrupel (ale).
-We both sampled Palm Royale, a delightful ale with a delicate fruity flavor.
-There was no rush to sample our beers, and if you wanted, you could purchase some snacks to pair with your beer.
+I tried Boon Kriek (lambic) and Arthur’s Legacy Black Coffee (stout), and Palm Royale, a delightful ale with a delicate fruity flavor.
+There was no rush to sample the beer, and if you wanted, you could purchase some snacks to pair with your beer.

-Our favorite souvenir from the Bruges Beer Experience was a customized Brugge Tripel bottle, complete with our photo on it!
+My favorite souvenir from the Bruges Beer Experience was a customized Brugge Tripel bottle, complete with a personalized photo on it!
 If that’s not your thing, don’t fret.
 The gift shop has plenty more to choose from.
 For more information on the Bruges Beer Experience, click here.

 Tickets: €10 without beer samples, €16 with beer samples.
 Can be purchased online or at the door.